 If your website is authoritative enough in the eyes of Google, your content could be chosen for a Featured Snippet result.
 Therefore, you can look for these targets by including filters for the specific Knowledge Graph results you want to take advantage of.

 You can add multiple SERP Feature filters at the same time to look for keywords that trigger more than one special result on their SERP.
 For example, some keywords will trigger a Featured Video result in addition to regular video results.
 Another example would be looking for keywords that trigger both Local Pack and Review results on the SERP.

 Excluding SERP Features is another way to prospect keywords to target with SEO because a results page with no SERP Features can be easier to compete on.
 To filter for only keywords with no SERP Feature, use the “none” option in the SERP Feature filter dropdown.

-Related Keywords filter within Keyword Magic is perfect for finding different keywords that you can target with your website to help build up your overall search authority and bring more organic traffic to your site.
+Related Keywords filter within Keyword Magic is perfect for finding different keywords you can target with your website to help build up your overall search authority and increase organic traffic.